jworender/lle/Cases/Case_3/Case_3_markdown.md

 ## Generate the Data

 The data generation script is in the file named "build_case_3_data.R".
-It will generate three files: 1) dset, 2) dset_train, and 3) dset_test.
-The "dset" file is a consolidated data set, while "dset_train" and "dset_test" files are mutually exclusive subsets of "dset".
+It will generate three data sets: 1) dset, 2) dset_train, and 3) dset_test.
+The "dset" object is a consolidated data set, while the "dset_train" and "dset_test" objects are mutually exclusive subsets of "dset".
 This document can be run as a notebook, block by block, or it can also be knitted into an html document if desired.

 The "relevant" data is taken from curves 1, 2, 4, and 5.
 They are marked "RELEVANT" in the chart title.
 The plots generated from the next code block show 5 different curves, only 4 of which contain relevant data.
-The other is added to obfuscate the data and make the task of picking out the relevant features and time steps somewhat harder, but the total number of curves is kept low in this example in order to make the task computationally feasible for a consumer level device since the computational requirements of this process are more intense than the previous cases.
+The other is added to obfuscate the data and make the task of picking out the relevant features and time steps somewhat harder, but the total number of curves is kept low in this example in order to make the process more clear.
+The next case is similar, but adds a significant number of non-relevant curves.
 The red markers on the curves show the time steps for which all of the criteria for an event are met.
 Each time step generates an example which includes the data from the ten time steps before.

 The data generation script will produce a plot of the entire data set for each feature over each time step.
 There are a large number of these plots, but the process for generation and the explanation of the results is located below.
-Note again that there are only five curves for this case in order to keep the computational burden down.
+Note again that there are only five curves for this case in order to provide a simpler problem.
 To change this, edit the "build_case_3_data.R" file.
 In order for this markdown to work correctly as written, the relevant curves would need to remain the same, but as many non-relevant curves as is desired can be added in without changing the details of the code.

 ![](Case_3_markdown_files/figure-html/generate_data-1.png)<!-- -->![](Case_3_markdown_files/figure-html/generate_data-2.png)<!-- -->![](Case_3_markdown_files/figure-html/generate_data-3.png)<!-- -->![](Case_3_markdown_files/figure-html/generate_data-4.png)<!-- -->![](Case_3_markdown_files/figure-html/generate_data-5.png)<!-- -->